sbibek086/Git-and-Github-Guides/README.md

 at the same time, can change, commit etc to reflect changes in git ready docs.*
 ```

-# Bootcamp Day 4- What is upstream policy and why it is used in IT workplace + Why Gitlab, NOT github is used in Nepal?
+# Bootcamp Day 4- Whats upstream policy and why its used in IT workplace + Why Gitlab, NOT github is used in Nepal?

 In real IT workplace, workflow looks like below:
 ![image](https://github.com/user-attachments/assets/4d8700ee-b6dc-484f-b234-99569314a70d)